CUBRID/cubrid-manual/en/sql/transaction.rst

 VACUUM
 ------

-Creating new versions for each update and keeping old versions on delete could lead to unlimited database size growth, definately a major issue for a database.
+Creating new versions for each update and keeping old versions on delete could lead to unlimited database size growth, definitely a major issue for a database.
 Therefore, a clean up system is necessary, to remove obsolete data and reclaim the occupied space for reuse.

 Each row version goes through same stages: